 - India of My Dreams Speech for ASL

 - How to Write a Speech on Discipline?

-The Indian culture comprises of the heritage of social norms, ethical values, traditional customs, belief systems, political systems, artifacts and technologies that originated in or are associated with the Indian subcontinent.
+The Indian culture comprises the heritage of social norms, ethical values, traditional customs, belief systems, political systems, artefacts and technologies that originated in or are associated with the Indian subcontinent.